aldebaran/qibuild/doc/source/advanced/guide/overview/building_a_project.rst

 Simple build
 ------------

-Let’s assume you only want to compile your project once.
+Let's assume you only want to compile your project once.

 Doing so is easy: